 For a number of markets - Austria, Lithuania, Finland, Bahrain, Sweden, Portugal, Ireland, France and China - data-only traffic gained market share in 1H 2010.
-Of our markets, only Norway and Romania had a decline.
+Of our markets, only Iceland, Norway, Greece and Romania had a decline.
 It's because of Corona, right?
 No, that trend shift happened already in 2019.
 We attribute it to FWA and the wider adoption of unlimited within operators' data-only propositions.

-Data-only's share of total traffic started to grow again in almost all markets
+Data-only's share of total traffic started to grow again in many markets